 Corporate governance report

 Corporate governance refers to the entire system for managing and supervising a company.
-This includes the organization, values, corporate principles and guidelines as well as internal and external control and monitoring mechanisms.
-Effective and transparent corporate governance guarantees that BASF is managed and monitored in a responsible manner focused on value creation.
-This fosters the confidence of our domestic and international investors, the financial markets, our customers and other business partners, employees, and the public in BASF.
+This includes its organization, values, corporate principles and guidelines as well as internal and external control and monitoring mechanisms.
+Effective and transparent corporate governance guarantees that BASF is directed and monitored in a responsible manner focused on value creation.
+It fosters the conﬁdence of our domestic and international investors, the ﬁnancial markets, our customers and other business partners, employees, and the public in BASF.

 Board of Executive Directors